AkashRajpurohit/the-office-api/README.md

 # The Office Quotes API

-Simple JSON API for getting random quotes from "The Office U.S" series.
+Simple JSON API for "The Office U.S." series.

 # API Contract 🫱🏻‍🫲🏼